-At the design or proposal development stage (pre-award) organizations will be responsible for clearly identifying and articulating how the proposed project will contribute to USDA food assistance program results frameworks.
-USDA Food Assistance Results Frameworks can be found on the Food Assistance Division's website.
-Proposals should clearly identify the project strategy and what result(s) the project expects to achieve.
-Proposals, therefore, must include a project specific results framework that a) identifies the project's logic and expected results at various levels and b) clearly links to the USDA program results frameworks.
+Before awards are made, organizations are responsible for clearly identifying and articulating how the proposed project will contribute to USDA food assistance program results frameworks.
+USDA Food Assistance Results Frameworks can be found on the Food Assistance Information System's website.
+12 Organizations should clearly identify the project strategy and what result(s) the project expects to achieve.
+Organizations, therefore, must develop a project specific results framework that a) identifies the project's logic and expected results at various levels and b) clearly links to the USDA program results frameworks.

 The proposed project strategy and expected results should be clearly grounded in the country context and knowledge of existing relevant national and local programs.
 For example, a proposal submitted in support of USDA's McGovern-Dole program focused on improving literacy of school age children may focus on the intermediate results for improving quality of literacy instruction and improving attentiveness and exclude project activities focused on improving student attendance if the proposal can clearly justify that school attendance is not a hindering factor in improving literacy.
-Countries, for example, with high rates of school enrolment and attendance and access to schools may not necessarily warrant project activities focused on this intermediate result.
-Additional guidance on developing project specific results frameworks and linking to the USDA Food Assistance Results Frameworks is provided in the Food Assistance Division's Policy and Operational Guidance Manual for Use of Results Frameworks and Indicators.
-9
+Countries, for example, with high rates of school enrollment and attendance and access to schools may not necessarily warrant project activities focused on this intermediate result.